geophile/marcel/README.md

 Shells are intended for interactive usage, from a console.
 A script is created by putting commands into a text file, and setting the executable bits.
+This means that the shell language must include control constructs, functions, variables, and so on.
 Marcel takes a different approach.
-Because marcel commands and types expose Python, it doesn't make sense to define yet another scripting language.
+Because marcel is based on Python, there is no need to invent a new language.
-Instead, you can use Python as the scripting language, using the marcel API.
-(See example below.)
+Instead, you can use Python as the scripting language, invoking marcel commands via an API, (more on this below).

 Marcel is the successor to [osh](http://github.com/geophile/osh) (Object SHell).
 Osh